Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

 \subsection{Sparse dimension reduction: Injectivity}

 Our last application develops a substantial new result on the injectivity properties of sparse randomized dimension reduction maps, confirming part of a conjecture posed by Nelson \& Nguyen~\cite{NN13:OSNAP-Faster,NN14:Lower-Bounds}.
-Our analysis depends on the comparison theorem for the minimum eigenvalue (\cref{cor:mineig-main}).
-Its success depends on both the one-sided hypothesis on the summands and the precise form of the Gaussian comparison model.
+Our analysis depends on the comparison theorem for the minimum eigenvalue (Corollary~\ref{cor:mineig-main}).
+Its success stems from the one-sided hypothesis on the summands and the form of the Gaussian comparison model.